 443.01 Right to Appeal

-A student who receives an Academic Misconduct Notification under Sec.
-441 may appeal the instructor’s determination that academic misconduct occurred using the procedure outlined below.
+A student who receives a sanction for Academic Misconduct or Disruptive Classroom Behavior under Sec.
+441.00 may appeal the instructor’s determination that academic misconduct or classroom disruption occurred using the procedure outlined below.

 443.02 Instructor-Imposed Academic Misconduct Sanction Appeal Procedure

-The student may present a formal appeal in writing to the instructor's Department Head/Director no later than 10 business days after the student’s receipt of the Academic Misconduct Notification.
-The student must provide evidence that the instructor’s determination of academic misconduct was incorrect and the precise relief sought by the student.
-The student may attach copies of any relevant documents.
+The student may present a formal appeal in writing to the instructor's Dean (or designee) no later than five (5) business days after the Instructor’s determination of Academic Misconduct or Disruptive Classroom Behavior.
+The student must provide evidence that the instructor’s determination of academic misconduct or disruptive classroom behavior was incorrect and the precise relief sought by the student.
+The student may attach copies of any relevant documents or evidence.
 The student shall send a copy of the appeal to the instructor.

-The instructor shall have ten (10) business days to respond in writing to the Department Head/Director after receipt of the appeal.
-The instructor shall present his or her evidence that the charged student committed academic misconduct.
+The instructor shall have five (5) business days to respond in writing to the Dean after receipt of the appeal.
+The instructor shall present their evidence that the charged student committed academic misconduct or disruptive classroom behavior.
 The instructor shall send a copy of the response to the student.

 444.00 Grade Pending Resolution